There are two types of people in the world.

 28. You hang out with people smarter than you.

 The best entrepreneurs understand the value of their relationships and surround themselves with people who can help them grow.
-Whether it’s through mentorship or conversations, the best entrepreneurs connect with people who can challenge their thinking and help them grow professionally and personally.
+Whether it’s through mentorship programs or conversations, the best entrepreneurs connect with people who can challenge their thinking and help them grow professionally and personally.